davs3275/sbs/med/collier.md

 ---
 5.33.
 You will quickly be reduced to ashes and skeleton.
 And it may be you will have a name left you, and it may be not.
-And what is a name ?
+And what is a name?
 Nothing but sound and echo.
 And then for those things which are so much valued in the world, they are miserably empty and rotten, and insignificant.
-It is like puppies snarling for a bone ; and the contests of little children sometimes transported, and then again all in tears about a plaything.
+It is like puppies snarling for a bone; and the contests of little children sometimes transported, and then again all in tears about a plaything.
 And as for modesty and good faith, truth and justice, they have
 "
 fled
 up to Olympus from the wide-spread earth."
-And now, what is it that can keep you here ?
-For if the objects of sense are floating and changeable, and the organs misty, and apt to be imposed on ; if the soul is but a vapour drawn off the blood, and the applause of little mortals insignificant; if the case stands thus, why not have patience till you are either extinguished or removed ?
-And till that time comes, what is to be done ?
-The answer is easy: to worship the gods, and speak honourably of them ; to be beneficial to mankind ; to bear with them or avoid them ;
+And now, what is it that can keep you here?
+For if the objects of sense are floating and changeable, and the organs misty, and apt to be imposed on; if the soul is but a vapour drawn off the blood, and the applause of little mortals insignificant; if the case stands thus, why not have patience till you are either extinguished or removed?
+And till that time comes, what is to be done?
+The answer is easy: to worship the gods, and speak honourably of them; to be beneficial to mankind; to bear with them or avoid them ;
 and lastly, to remember that whatever lies without the compass of your own flesh and breath is nothing